 Eligibility and Guidelines for Transfer Admission

-You are eligible for transfer admission to Amherst if you have completed a minimum of 32 transferrable credits while enrolled in a liberal arts curriculum at a college or university.
+A student may apply for transfer admission to Amherst after completing the equivalent of 32 semester hours of transferable liberal arts coursework at another college or university.
+(Courses in progress at the time of application are included in determining transferable credit.)
 To be competitive, you should have at least an A- average in your college courses.
 We do not accept applications from individuals who have already earned a bachelor's degree.
 Nor do we accept transfer applications from students who have completed college coursework as part of any program of early graduation from secondary school or other accelerated completion of secondary school.
 (Such students should apply as first-year applicants.)

 For more important information on transfer eligibility and transfer of credit, please read our Transferring to Amherst information sheet.